 The blood loses some oxygen and takes on carbon dioxide during its passage through different body organs .
-It regains its normal composition of respiratory gases during its contact with the wall of the alveoli. the thin wall of the alveoli permits easily gas exchange through a phenomenon called diffusion.
+It regains its normal composition of respiratory gases during its contact with the wall of the alveoli. the thin wall of the alveoli permits easily gas exchange through a phenomenon called

 How does this exchange occur?